Bremdfam/win-twitch.tv-giveaways-bot/README.md

 ### Bot Behavioral Warnings
 1. Any time your username is mentioned when not on cooldown a message will be sent if automaticallySendWinMessage is true.
 Be sure to toggle that off if you plan to talk in chat so people can @ you without triggering the bot message.

-2. The bot detects if a message contains your username.
-However, if someone has the same name as you but slightly different then it will trigger the bot detection system.
-For example, if your name is bremdfam and another user is called Imbremdfam1234, the bot will think your name is mentioned and send the win message and notification.
-This will be fixed soon.

-3. I do not know Twitch TOS but I imagine this breaks a rule somewhere and could get you banned `¯\_(ツ)_/¯`.
+2. I do not know Twitch TOS but I imagine this breaks a rule somewhere and could get you banned `¯\_(ツ)_/¯`.
 Use at your own risk.

-4. If a chat is on follower/subs only mode and you are not one of those then the bot will not be able to send a message.
+3. If a chat is on follower/subs only mode and you are not one of those then the bot will not be able to send a message.